Meghababu99/PhD-Demeter/Models/Readme.txt

+For all the scripts the Grid based Data is used (other than in the Trails folder)

+ADTK - All has Anomaly detection tool kit applied for anomaly detection for a given gridcell data(its a practice file)

+ADTK-Kmean - K mean clustering applied and analysed the data(trail and error)

 LSTM-AE_W2-DN-Trainfit-1.pth  - The best-fit model, trained for  data 2005/jan 1 to 2008/June with the same model architecture of LSTM-AE-2_DnOrbits_Final.ipynb for 2 half orbits together